 Markham is an established and recognized leader in the field of transportation demand management, having already implemented numerous transportation demand management measures for municipal employees including ride matching, the provision of bicycle parking along with shower and change facilities, preferential carpool parking and discounted transit passes.
 These efforts continue to provide an important model for other employers to follow.
-It is recommended that all new significant development applications be required to submit a transportation demand management strategy as directed.
+It is recommended that all new significant development applications be required to submit a Transportation Demand Management Strategy as directed.

-- 7.1.4.1 To provide leadership in the development, implementation and promotion of transportation demand management policies, programs and measures as an effective means of slowing the rate of growth in vehicle trips and managing peak-period congestion in the pursuit of a more environmentally sustainable future by: - a) requiring that new significant development applications include a transportation demand management strategy; - b) encouraging the inclusion of "travel plans" in the required transportation demand management strategies for non-residential development applications referred to in Section 7.1.4.1 a), in accordance with the Markham Transportation Strategic Plan; - c) placing priority on the needs of pedestrians, cyclists and transit riders through the preparation of "mobility plans" in the 'Future Urban Area', as required by the Regional Official Plan; - d) continuing to support and work with "Smart Commute Markham Richmond Hill Transportation Management Association" to expand and strengthen the range of services offered to local workplaces; - e) committing to support the continued provision of transportation demand management services and programs for Markham employees; - f) supporting transportation demand management pilot projects as a strategic means to gain experience, develop best practices, build partnerships and demonstrate successful sustainable transportation initiatives; and - g) continuing to work with the School Boards and the educational sector, and York Region to develop travel plans and to provide alternatives to car travel by developing safer and more attractive conditions for students to come to school by bicycle or on foot. - 7.1.4.2 To support walking and cycling throughout Markham as competitive mobility choices for everyday activities such as work, school, shopping, business and leisure by: - a) creating a more pedestrian-friendly environment that is interconnected by a network of safe, direct, comfortable and convenient pedestrian routes that are suitable for year-round walking; - b) designing, constructing and integrating new streets and retrofitting existing streets, where appropriate, to focus on the needs of pedestrians, cyclists and persons with disabilities and ensuring safety, accessibility, convenience, and comfort of all street users are considered;
+- 7.1.4.1 To provide leadership in the development, implementation and promotion of transportation demand management policies, programs and measures as an effective means of slowing the rate of growth in vehicle trips and reducing peak-period congestion in the pursuit of a more environmentally sustainable future by: - a) requiring that new significant development applications include a Transportation Demand Management Strategy, particularly new institutional, commercial and industrial development applications in accordance with the requirements of the York Region Official Plan; - b) encouraging the inclusion of "travel plans" in the required Transportation Demand Management Strategies for non-residential development applications referred to in policy 7.1.4.1 a) above, in accordance with the Markham Transportation Strategic Plan; - c) placing priority on the needs of pedestrians, cyclists and transit riders through the preparation of "mobility plans" in the 'Future Urban Areas', as required by the Regional Official Plan; - d) continuing to support and work with "Smart Commute Markham" and the "Richmond Hill Transportation Management Association" to expand and strengthen the range of services offered to local workplaces; - e) committing to support the continued provision of transportation demand management services and programs for Markham employees; - f) supporting transportation demand management pilot projects as a strategic means to gain experience, develop best practices, build partnerships and demonstrate successful sustainable transportation initiatives; and - g) continuing to work with schools and the educational sector to develop travel plans and to provide alternatives to car travel by developing safer and more attractive conditions for students to come to school by bicycle or on foot. - 7.1.4.2 To support walking and cycling throughout Markham as competitive mobility choices for everyday activities such as work, school, shopping, business and leisure by: